ForgeRock/exampleOAuth2Clients/iOS-AppAuth/README.md

     > You could also refer to the [ForgeRock example](#full) section, where the process of registering a client is described in the context of a running ForgeRock platform instance.

-    In this example, we will use a private-use URI scheme for the redirection URI: `com.forgeops.ios-appauth-basic:/oauth2/forgeops/redirect`.
+    To start with, we will use a private-use URI scheme for the redirection URI: `com.forgeops.ios-appauth-basic:/oauth2/forgeops/redirect`.

+    > The AppAuth SDK for iOS supports Universal Links, and an example of their implementation will be introduced later in the [Copy 'n' Paste](#simple-app) section.
+However, as a general technique, Universal Links are not universally adopted by the OAuth 2.0 community, which applies to some Identity Providers ([example](https://developers.google.com/identity/protocols/OAuth2InstalledApp)).
+Hence, a case based on a custom URL scheme redirection will be described first.

     Note, that the full and exact redirection URI MUST be registered for the RP with the OP.